DOSull/Spatial-Data-Science/labs/week-02/introducing-r-and-rstudio-04-making-a-map.md

   st_as_sf(coords = c('NZMGE', 'NZMGN'), crs = st_crs(nz))
 ```

 What's happening here? `st_as_sf` is the function that does the conversion.
 The *parameters* in parentheses tell the function what to work on.
-First is the input dataframe `quakes`.
+First is the input dataframe `quakes` which is piped into the function with the `%>%` or *pipe* operator.
 Next the `coords` parameter tells the function which variables in the dataframe are the *x* and *y* coordinates in the dataframe. the `c()` structure concatenates the two variable names into a single *vector* which is required by `st_as_sf`.
 Finally, we also specify the *coordinate reference system* or map projection of the data.
 These data are in New Zealand Map Grid, which I made sure the `nz` data layer is also in.
 We use `st_crs(nz)` to retrieve this information from the `nz` dataset and apply it to the new spatial `quakes.s` layer we are making.

 Now we have two datasets we can make a layered map including both of them.
 ```{r}